-Supports double screen with different display – one android screen and something different on the HDMI display?
-Well the SoC has the capability for two different displays.
+Supports double screen with different display – one Android screen and something different on the HDMI display?
+Well, the SoC has the capability for two different displays.

-The most RAM the T3 can connect to is 2Gb.
+The most RAM the T3 can connect to is only 2 GB.

-Maximum DDR clock rate for the RAM is up to 580MHZ
+The maximum DDR clock rate for the RAM is up to a very slow 580 MHz

 The PIMC (Power Management IC) is a AXP221s.
-This is the clue that the Allwinner T3 is designed for hand held or battery operated devices, like SatNav.
-A true android headunit processor would not need to use silicon space on unwanted PMICs.
+This is the clue that the Allwinner T3 is designed for handheld or battery-operated devices, like SatNav.
+A true Android headunit processor would not need to use silicon space on unwanted PMICs.

 Hacked Android 7